 \subsection{Temporal Dynamics of Expression Embeddings}

 Fig.~\ref{fig:temp_model} illustrates the steps that we follow for video-based expression analysis tasks.
-Modelling the temporal dynamics of frame-wise expression features in a video is critical for dimensional emotion recognition and AU intensity estimation tasks.
-For this purpose, we use a simple bidirectional 2-layer GRU network with two hidden layers of 128 dimensions.
-We use the same temporal network for the expression embeddings from the 3D shape and 2D appearance models for a fair comparison.
+Modelling temporal dynamics of frame-wise expression features in a video is critical for dimensional emotion recognition and AU intensity estimation tasks.
+For this purpose, we use a simple bidirectional GRU network with two hidden layers of 128 dimensions.
+For a fair comparison, we use the same temporal network for the expression embeddings from the 3D shape and 2D appearance models.
 Note that the dimensionality of the input embeddings varies across the different models.
 On top of the last layer of GRU block output, there is a single fully connected layer to map the per-frame hidden state vector to the final output vector of dimensional emotions or AU intensities.
-The output is two-dimensional in valence-arousal intensity, whereas it differs in the number of action units in AU intensity estimation models (5-dimensional in the BP4D dataset and 12-dimensional in the DISFA dataset).
+The output is two-dimensional in valence-arousal prediction models, whereas it differs in the number of action units in AU intensity estimation models (5-dimensional in the BP4D dataset and 12-dimensional in the DISFA dataset).